-The dimension of a competition is a completely different aspect.
+The dimension of competition is a completely different aspect.
 This deals with the specific features or factors that firms are competing for.
-Organizations can compete in different areas, including pricing, quality, customer support service, product features, and more.
+Organizations can compete in different areas – pricing, quality, customer support service, product features, and more.

 The problem that companies face when they compete in the same dimensions is that they encounter a zero-sum game.
 Put simply, this is a cyclic situation where one firm’s gain becomes another firm’s loss.
 To overcome this hurdle, companies will often venture into two or more market segments.
 For instance, auto manufacturers make luxury automobiles, targeting high-income earners, and economy cars, which are meant for middle- and low-income earners.
 CFI’s Corporate Strategy Course covers these concepts in more detail.

 According to Porter, there are several factors that influence competitive intensity between firms, which include the following:

 Porter pointed out that there are specific costs that affect how intense the competition in an industry gets.
 Costs that could increase rivalry include high fixed costs, high storage expenses, and low switching costs.
 High fixed costs will encourage firms to lower their prices.
 However, once the prices decrease, the competition will intensify.

 2. Concentration in the Industry